What to Expect at Your First Genealogy Conference

 Thinking about attending?

-So you've probably noticed that I'm talking a lot about the New York State Family History Conference a lot.
-However, there are tons of genealogy conferences around the country, year-round.
+There are tons of genealogy conferences around the country, year-round.
 Some are truly massive, with thousands of attendees, while others are teeny-tiny.

 Here's a list of a few of the big ones, in no particular order.
-If you have a favorite that isn't listed, be sure to leave it in the comments!
+If you have a favorite that isn't listed, be sure to leave it in the comments.

 Note: All opinions are my own.
 I did not receive compensation of any kind for mentioning specific conferences, companies, and/or products.